martin-chambers/artpostings/README.md

 # artpostings
 website to display paintings

 This is a private MVC5 project using SQL Server, MVC identity, web drag and drop, extensive use of AJAX callbacks.
-An implementation can be viewed on http://annchambers.net